isomerpages/govtech-gobusiness-main/_browse-all-equipment-Maritime/Electric-Forklift.md

 permalink: /browse-all-equipment-Maritime/Electric-Forklift
 ---

-## Electric Forklift
+## Electric Forklift (weight class ≤ 5-ton)

 ### Technical Requirements

-- Superior energy efficiency than diesel counterparts

-- Evidenced by complete supporting documents, i.e. technical specs for battery capacity & runtime and supporting documents for energy consumption, preferably based on VDI 60/ EN16796

-- Up to 5 tons load capacity/ rated load
+- Manufacturer specs must show that the electric forklift consumes less energy than its typical diesel equivalent.
+Electric machinery should be powered by grid electricity and not be fitted with diesel engine

 ### Mode and Schedule of Payment